-This super easy Teriyaki Chicken is marinated in a homemade, sweet (and a touch spicy) sauce then grilled to ultimate perfection.
+Easy Teriyaki Chicken is marinated in a homemade, sweet (and a touch spicy) sauce then grilled to ultimate perfection.

 I have never shared this delicious recipe with you, and I knew that had to change immediately.
 Unlike my Slow Cooker Teriyaki Chicken, this chicken is grilled to perfection.

 First of all… can we please talk about the stir-fry veggies that are to accompany such chicken?